 At Grange Primary Academy we use the Sounds Write Spelling programe to help our children learn and develop their spelling skills.
 The programe ensures consistency from KS1 in to KS2, using the Sounds Write way that are children are already familiar with.

 The teaching of reading focuses on developing the children’s competence in both word reading and comprehension.
 During reading lessons, teachers model fluent reading, using high quality texts to engage the children.
 They teach the skills needed to support comprehension: prediction, questioning, clarifying, summarising, thinking aloud, identifying the text structure and visualising.
 Encouraging the children to read widely across both fiction and non-fiction, allows them to establish an appreciation and love of reading, as well as gaining knowledge across the curriculum.
 Reading widely and often, increases the children’s vocabulary, as they encounter new words that they would rarely hear or use in everyday speech.
 Reading also feeds their imagination, inspiring them as writers.

 We actively encourage all children to read at home for pleasure every night.
 We aim to instil a life long love of reading through weekly library lessons and offer access to our wonderful and inspiring Imagination Hub every day.

-Developing our children as writers, we encourage them to be creative and confident, producing a variety of genres for a range of different purposes and audiences.
-Making writing real is an important part of our teaching sequence, as we believe this motivates the children and allows them to fully engage with the reader.
 The teaching sequence not only develops the children’s writing skills, it also teaches them to become critical readers, reading their writing from both a writer’s point of view and a reader’s.
 High quality examples of fiction, non-fiction and poetry, provide the children with models to learn and apply to their own writing.
 Drama is used to support the children explore these texts, engaging with the characters and improving their understanding and use of vocabulary.